On the Convergence and Size Transferability of Continuous-depth Graph Neural Networks: Implications and Future Work

-Future work could extend our trajectory analysis to GNDEs parametrized by other GNNs that admit a graphon limit with temporally Lipschitz coefficients.
-While our proofs address static graphs, the continuous-time formulation naturally extends to time-varying graph sequences with minimal modifications.
-Key challenges remain in generalizing to non-symmetric architectures—such as attention-based GNNs \citep{velivckovic2017graph,yun2019graph}—which will require novel technical approaches.
+\paragraph{Future Directions} Future work includes extending our trajectory analysis to GNDEs parameterized by more general GNN architectures that admit a well-defined graphon limit.
+For example, within the spectral GNN framework, while our results are proved for static graphs, a time-varying graph sequence may be handled under suitable regularity assumptions on the graph evolution.
+One could also consider extensions to general message passing neural networks.
+Key challenges remain in generalizing to non-symmetric architectures, such as attention-based GNNs \citep{velivckovic2017graph,yun2019graph}, which will require novel technical approaches.
 Additionally, extending our framework to graphs sampled stochastically from underlying graphons represents an important direction, requiring the integration of our trajectory-wise bounds with concentration tools for random graphs.